the-chicken-leg/bigPDF/README.md

 ![Output files](/images/output_files.png)

-Big PDFs are not small, but they function well enough.
+Big PDFs are not small, and they might stutter a bit when first opened, but they function well enough.

 ![Explorer](/images/explorer.png)